minio/simdjson-go/README.md

 This is a Golang port of [simdjson](https://github.com/lemire/simdjson), a high performance JSON parser developed by Daniel Lemire and Geoff Langdale.
 It makes extensive use of SIMD instructions to achieve parsing performance of gigabytes of JSON per second.

 Performance wise, `simdjson-go` runs on average at about 40% to 60% of the speed of simdjson.
-Compared to Golang's standard `encoding/json`, `simdjson-go` is about 10x faster.
+Compared to Golang's standard package `encoding/json`, `simdjson-go` is about 10x faster.

 ## Features